lardieri/GoogleStorageClient/README.md

-# iOS client for Google Storage uploads using Service Accounts
+# iOS client for Google Storage upload using Service Accounts

 Many organizations use private data acquisition apps to collect information out in the field and upload it to a cloud storage account for back-end processing.